Sept 28, 1972: David Bowie Makes NYC Debut

 For English sensation Bowie’s first show in New York on September 28, 1972, and just his third in America, RCA Records and his MainMan management went all out to signal it as a significant occasion.
 A spotlight out front shone its beam into the sky like it was a movie premiere.
 The Carnegie Hall marquee read: “Fall In Love with David Bowie.”
 A number of the tickets had supposedly been distributed to some of the more fashionable freaks on the Downtown social scene.
 Outside, scalpers were doing a brisk trade.

-David Bowie and Mick Ronson, in a photo from a different performance
+David Bowie and Mick Ronson, in a photo taken at a different performance

 Bowie and the Spiders – Mick Ronson, Trevor Bolder and Mick “Woody” Woodmansey – delivered an impressive show despite Bowie suffering from the flu.
 The set included such numbers from the Ziggy Stardust album as “Hang Onto Yourself,” “Lady Stardust,” “Moonage Daydream,” “Five Years,” “Starman” and “Suffragette City”” and Hunky Dory songs “Changes,” “Life on Mars?”
 “Queen Bitch” and “Andy Warhol.”
 Bowie also played an acoustic set midway through the concert.